Free Case Evaluation

 - Pain and suffering

 Whether the cause of the truck accident can be traced back to driver fatigue, maintenance failure or driver inexperience, the knowledgeable Charleston truck accident attorneys at McGowan, Hood & Felder, LLC are here to represent your interests and make sure that the at-fault party is held accountable and that you receive the compensation you deserve.

 Explore your options with a trusted South Carolina truck accident law firm today

 When you have suffered an injury in a trucking accident, you may begin to feel confused and wonder what to do next as your medical bills pile up while you are out of work because of your injuries.
-If you are not a master negotiator, or if you are not familiar with how insurance companies work, talk to an experienced personal injury law firm who knows how to handle truck accident cases.
 An experienced Charleston truck accident attorney from our firm has answers to these and many other questions you might ask about trucking accidents and getting compensation.
 You are encouraged to contact McGowan, Hood & Felder, LLC, and schedule a free consultation at 803-327-7800 or fill out our contact form today to find out more.